YusufAbozhw/Brain_Tumor_Detector/README.md

 ## Project Overview

 Brain tumor identification from MRI scans requires high precision and speed.
-This project implements a Multi-Layer Perceptron (MLP) architecture built with TensorFlow/Keras to analyze MRI scans and provide real-time probabilistic classification for clinical decision support and educational purposes.
+This project implements an optimized Multi-Layer Perceptron (MLP) architecture built with TensorFlow/Keras to analyze MRI scans and provide real-time probabilistic classification for clinical decision support and educational purposes.

+Note: The web application is deployed using the updated **`model_v2.keras`** weights for improved performance and structure consistency.

 Target Classes:
 - Glioma